CODE University of Applied Sciences: Organizations and engagement

 The founding team of the university also founded and financed the nonprofit organization Code+Design Initiative e.V. which offers nationwide vacation coding camps for children and adolescents in Germany.
-Aiming to spark young people’s interest for digital technology and related professions, the organization also heavily focuses on raising the percentage of female professionals in the industry.
+Aiming to spark young people's interest for digital technology and related professions, the organization also heavily focuses on raising the percentage of female professionals in the industry.
 Furthermore, it co-releases an annual magazine on studies and job orientation in design and coding in association with the publishing house Klett Group.

-The university is a member of the German Donors' Association for the Promotion of Humanities and Sciences, the Association of Private Universities in Germany, the German Startups Association, the German Informatics Society as well as the Studierendenwerk Berlin.
-Additionally, Chancellor Bachem is a senator of the German Academy of Science and Engineering.
+The university is a member of the German Donors' Association for the Promotion of Humanities and Sciences, the Association of Private Universities in Germany, the German Startups Association and the German Informatics Society.
+Additionally, Co-Founder Bachem is a senator of the German Academy of Science and Engineering.